Congressional District # 18

 REILLY TAR & CHEMICAL CORP.
 (DOVER PLANT)EPA ID# OHD980610042

 The site is currently inactive, is fenced, and is located on the sand and gravel deposits of the Tuscarawas River basin.
-The aquifer in the deposits is the sole source of drinking water for approximately 28,700 people served by the municipal water systems of Dover and New Philadelphia.
+There is a shallow perched groundwater zone that is contaminated and a deeper aquifer in the sand and gravel deposits.
+The deeper regional aquifer is the sole source of drinking water for approximately 28,700 people served by the municipal water systems of Dover and New Philadelphia.
 An additional 4,000 people obtain drinking water from private wells within three miles of the site.

-Site ResponsibilityThis site is being addressed through potentially responsible party (PRP) actions with oversight by the U.S. EPA in consultation with Ohio EPA.
+Site ResponsibilityThe Reilly Tar (Dover Plant) site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

-Threats and ContaminantsGroundwater and soil are contaminated with petrochemicals from coal tar wastes.
+Threats and ContaminantsShallow perched groundwater and soil are contaminated with petrochemicals from coal tar wastes.
 Potential health threats include ingesting or coming into direct contact with contaminated groundwater or soil.
-Potential contact with hazardous substances is limited, because the site is fenced and contaminated groundwater is not used for drinking or other purposes.
+Potential contact with hazardous substances is limited, however, because the site is fenced and contaminated shallow groundwater is not used for drinking or other purposes.

-A Record of Decision for the site was signed on March 31, 1997, selecting the following remedial response actions: institutional controls; excavation and off-site thermal treatment of drainage ditch and river sediments, surface soils, and contaminated material from the collection trench installation; off-site disposal of solidified tarry materials; excavation and on-site disposal of surface water drainage ditch and river sediments and surface soils; a Resource Conservation and Recovery Act Subtitle D cap over on-site disposed materials; a soil cover over the remainder of the site; hydraulic control and collection of perched groundwater; natural attenuation and long-term monitoring of shallow groundwater; and continued sampling and analysis of river sediments to monitor long term ecological effects.
+EPA issued a Unilateral Administrative Order (UAO) to Reilly Industries (Reilly) in March 1989 that required Reilly to conduct an expedited response action to address surficial coal tar materials aat the site.
+Reilly removed 1,442 tons of coal tar and asphalt materials from the site from June to July 1990 in accrodance with the UAO.
+EPA signed a Record of Decision in March 1997 and selected the following remedial response actions for the site: institutional controls (ICs); excavation and off-site thermal treatment of drainage ditch and river sediment, surface soil, and contaminated material from installation of a groundwater collection trench; off-site disposal of solidified tarry materials; excavation and on-site disposal of surface water drainage ditch and river sediment and surface soil; construction of a Resource Conservation and Recovery Act (RCRA) Subtitle D cap over on-site disposed materials; construction of a soil cover over the remainder of the site; hydraulic control and collection of perched groundwater; natural attenuation and long-term monitoring of shallow groundwater; and continued sampling and analysis of river sediments to monitor long term ecological effects.

 ContactsRemedial Project Manager, U.S. EPA